 Addiction impacts more than just the person doing drugs or drinking alcohol.
 Often friends and family members get dragged along for the ride.
-Especially after years of substance abuse, these close relationships can become strained and damaged.
+Especially after years of substance use, these close relationships can become strained and damaged.

 How to Repair Relationships in Recovery During the Holidays